<function>

 Functions introducing barrier functions hinder the interpretation of @code_warntype

 .
 This is because barrier functions typically mitigate type instability, rather than completely eliminating it.
-And even if the barrier function successfully handles the type instability and eliminates it, we could still receive a red warning.
+And even if the barrier function successfully eliminates the type instability, a red warning may still be triggered.

 To illustrate this, let's start presenting a scenario where the barrier function completely eliminates the type instability.
 Yet, a red warning shows up.